Confederate Regiments & Batteries > Georgia

 Battle of Cedar Creek

-Colonel Ball was mortally wounded in the shoulder.
+Colonel Edward Ball was mortally wounded in the shoulder.
 He would die in Staunton on November 13.

-November 12 Lieutenant Colonel Dickey was promoted to colonel and Major Crawford to lieutenant colonel
+November 12 Lieutenant Colonel James Dickey was promoted to Colonel and Major John Crawford to Lieutenant Colonel

 November 14 Kershaw’s Division left the Shenandoah Valley to return to the Army of Northern Virginia around Petersburg.